-Hong Kong protesters fight off police with fire and arrows
+Hong Kong police launch operation to flush out protesters

 Continue Reading Below

-HONG KONG (AP) — A Hong Kong police officer was hit in the leg by an arrow and protesters set an overhead footbridge on fire Sunday as they fought to keep police using tear gas and water cannons from advancing on their university campus stronghold.
+HONG KONG (AP) — Police launched a late-night operation Sunday to try to flush about 200 protesters out of a university campus on a day of clashes in which an officer was hit in the leg with an arrow and massive barrages of tear gas and water cannons were fired.

+Riot police began moving in on one group of protesters outside the campus after issuing an ultimatum for people to leave area.
+They used tear gas and water cannons on a resistant crowd wearing raincoats and carrying umbrellas.

-Police said the arrow struck a media liaison officer in the calf and he was taken to a hospital.
-Photos on the department's Facebook page show the arrow sticking out of the back of the officer's leg through his pants.
+Protesters used bows and arrows earlier in the day, and one arrow struck a media liaison officer in the calf.
+Photos on the department’s Facebook page show the arrow sticking out of the back of the officer’s leg through his pants.

 As riot police moved in from all sides, some protesters retreated inside Hong Kong Polytechnic University while others set fires on bridges leading to it.